 Antarctica too like kayaking through brash ice where you can float past leopard seals basking in the sun on giant ice flows or have whales surface nearby to say hello.
 Hiking alongside glaciers and camping on the continent are a must, but the true stars of the continent are penguins.
 You will interact with millions of penguins when you go ashore.
 When in Antarctica you must do the polar plunge and jump into the frigid waters for the ultimate bragging rights that you swam in the Antarctic circle.”

+Visit these amazing locations to get yourself out of your comfort zone, and traveling to one of these winter destinations!
 If you have a favourite winter destination that was not mentioned, we’d love to know about it.